 Distance: 230 km

-buy modafinil online with paypal Ranthambore National Park, Rajasthan
+get link Ranthambore National Park, Rajasthan

 Stretched to 1,334 square kilometers, Ranthambore National Park is one of India’s largest national parks.
 It is established as a protected ground for tigers, but now a popular wildlife park.
 The place dwells in old forts and ruins, where you can spot a tiger.
 Furthermore, if you want to spot a Tigress with her cubs, head to Bakaula which is covered with dense forest and small water bodies.

 Distance: 405 km

 Rajaji National Park, Uttarakhand

 Rich in bio-diversity, Rajaji National Park expanded to 820 square kilometers and can be an ideal escape from the city’s everyday life.
 The place offers you an opportunity to see elephants, tigers, gorals, panthers, spotted deer and even wild boars and birds.